This is the multi-page printable view of this section. Click here to print.

 1.1 - Monitoring Metrics

-Virtual Server Auto-Scaling is a service provided for Virtual Server targets, providing individual Virtual Server monitoring metrics and monitoring metrics provided by Cloud Monitoring-based policies.
+Virtual Server Auto-Scaling is a service provided for Virtual Servers that offers individual Virtual Server monitoring metrics and monitoring metrics provided by policies based on Cloud Monitoring.

-The following table shows the monitoring metrics of Virtual Server that can be checked through Cloud Monitoring.
-For detailed usage of Cloud Monitoring, please refer to the Cloud Monitoring guide.
+The table below shows the monitoring metrics of Virtual Server that can be viewed through Cloud Monitoring.
+For detailed usage of Cloud Monitoring, refer to the Cloud Monitoring guide.

 |---|---|---|